ikatson/docker-reviewboard/README.md

 - **PGHOST** - the postgres host.
 Defaults to the value of PG_PORT_5432_TCP_ADDR.
 - **PGPORT** - the postgres port.
 Defaults to the value of PG_PORT_5432_TCP_PORT, or 5432, if it's empty.
 - **PGUSER** - the postgres user.
 Defaults to reviewboard.
-- **MEMCACHE** - memcache address in format *host:port*.
+- **MEMCACHED** - memcache address in format *host:port*.
 Defaults to the value from linked "memcached" container.
 - **DOMAIN** - defaults to localhost.
 - **DEBUG** - if set, the django server will be launched in debug mode.